 Do I have to use sugar in quick pickle brine?

 Technically you don't have to include sugar in the quick pickle brine, but a small amount of added sugar does improve the overall flavor.
-It's not enough to turn these into sweet pickles, so don't worry about that!
-It's just enough to soften and round out the flavors.
+It's not enough to make these taste like sweet pickles, so don't worry about that!
+It's just enough to soften and round out the acidity and enhance the flavor.

 Quick pickles will keep in the refrigerator for 3 to 4 weeks, possibly longer if unopened.
 Keep in mind that quick pickles are just that, quick and easy!
-These are not canned and should be kept refrigerated.
+These are not canned or intended for long-term storage.
+Always keep quick pickled vegetables refrigerated.

 Comment below, rate the recipe, and be sure to let us know what flavor combinations you try!